hicranA/Heart_Failure_Prediction_Project/README.md

 * The libraries can be downloaded by pip install .

 ### Executing program

-* How to run the program: I built my progrm in jupiter notebook.
-It can be run through anocanda or jupiter notebook application.
+* How to run the program: I built my model using jupyter notebook.
+It can be run through anaconda or jupyter notebook application.

 ## Licence